A Surprise Becomes a Rout

 - Drive to the end.

 The road turns to dirt, but there is a turnaround at the end.
 Public right-of-way extends to this area.
-Please respect the property owners’ rights beyond the gate.
+Please respect the property owners’ rights by not going beyond the gate.

-Follow the ones running up the road.
+Follow the Tories.
 At Courtney-Huntsville Road turn left, just as the old road probably did around this point.
 Drive a tenth of a mile and take the next right, Shallow Ford Lane.
 Drive to the cul-de-sac at the end and look into the wooded ravine to the left.

-However, one Tory fights to the end, an African-American named Ball Turner.
-Perhaps within your view, Turner finds a protected spot and continues firing.
+However, one source says, a Tory fights to the end.
+Perhaps within your view, an African-American named Ball Turner supposedly finds a protected spot and continues firing.
 Eventually a group of Patriots figure out his location from the puffs of gun smoke.
-They charge his position and kill him.[5]
+They charge his position and kill him.[12]

 Fording to Safety